-WHEN you think of someone needing a stairlift it’s easy to assume that their biggest challenge is climbing up the stairs – after all, it always harder to climb up a hill than to coast down the other side, right?
+When you consider why someone might need a stairlift it’s easy to assume that their biggest challenge is climbing up the stairs – after all, it always harder to climb up a hill than to coast down the other side, right?

-Well, the answer is probably “it depends”… on what makes it difficult for someone to get up and down the stairs.
-If it’s a condition such as angina, which can leave someone breathless and in pain through physical exertion, then going up the stairs will usually present more of a challenge.
+For a lot of stairlift users that would be true, but it really depends on what makes it difficult for someone to get up and down the stairs.
+If it’s a condition such as angina, which can leave you feeling short of breath, light-headed and in pain through physical exertion, then going up the stairs will present more of a challenge.

 Some people with these mobility problems find it easier and less painful to descend the stairs backwards – using the same technique as going up, but in reverse.
 Others try to go down sideways, perhaps with their back to the bannister and holding onto it with both hands for better support.

 The trouble is that none of these ways is very safe.
 Descending in the ‘normal’ way, with a jolt at every step, leads people to fear their joints or muscles might ‘give way’ as their weight transfers suddenly to the leg on the lower step.

 Coming down backwards means you can’t see what’s behind you and placing your feet is a matter of feeling for each step.
 Coming down sideways is possibly the worst in terms of putting unusual strain on muscles and joints; the human body simply isn’t designed to move sideways, especially when climbing or descending.